fachschaft-eit-hka/eit-kickerturnier-web/README.md

 # EIT Kickerturnier Web UI
 Diese Website nimmt Daten von kickertools und zeigt diese an.
 Anwendungsfall wäre hier das Projezieren auf dem Beamer bei unseren Kicker Turnier Events
+> This readme works for fedora linux 42, but it should also work on any system capable or running nodejs.
 ## How-to
 ### 1. Install NodeJS
 ```bash